tiernan1979/BingChatAI/INFO.md

 If you are creating via YAML, you will need to restart again to activate the new entity,

-To generate a response from GPT-3, update the **input_text.gpt_input** entity with the text you want to send to the model.
-The generated response will be available as an attribute of the **sensor.hassio_openai_response** entity.
+To generate a response from Bing, update the **input_text.gpt_text** and **input_text.bing_text2** (if the line is greater than 255) entity with the text you want to send to the model.
+The generated response will be available as an attribute of the **sensor.Bing_response** entity.

 ## Example
-To display the GPT-3 input and response in your Home Assistant frontend, add the following to your **ui-lovelace.yaml** file or create a card in the Lovelace UI:
+To display the Bing input and response in your Home Assistant frontend, add the following to your **ui-lovelace.yaml** file or create a card in the Lovelace UI:

 ```yaml
 type: grid